 To Gaby and Nancy, who granted me access to the city.

-To Maria and Robert J. G., for walking me through the city.
+To Maria and Robert J. G., for walking me through Vienna.

 To Christina and Robert R., for gifting me the book of light.